-When I see this giant rose wall, it might be a good idea to suggest to my friends/family that this be the meeting place in case someone gets lost.
+It might be a good idea to suggest to my friends/family that the Box Office downstairs be the meeting place in case someone gets lost.
 I can also always ask a member of staff for assistance.

 What if I need to go to the toilet?